Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Introduction

-In the present paper we want to give a precise description of the symbolic dynamics.
-We do not want to restrict to bijective cases or to symmetric cases inside the bijective case.
-Nevertheless we restrict our study to a finite family of angles.
-In the cases $\frac{\pi}{5},\frac{\pi}{4}$ we find some bounded orbits which are not periodic.
+In the present paper we want to give a specific description of the symbolic dynamics of this map.
+In order to achieve a higher degree of precision than the previous results, we restrict our study to a finite family of angles, and to the symmetric bijective case.
+The non-symmetric bijective case is dealt with in another paper, see \cite{BK2}.
+In the case of $\frac{\pi}{4}$ we exhibit explicitly certain bounded orbits which are not periodic, see Section \ref{18}.
 Thus these orbits do not come from rotationally coded orbits.
 Our method of investigation is close to the one introduced in \cite{Bed.Ca.11} for the outer billiard outside regular polygons.
-The main idea is to find a reasonable set, where we can consider the first return map and prove that it is conjugated to the initial map.
+The main idea here is to find a reasonable set, such that one can consider the first return map and prove that it is conjugate to the initial map.
 This allows us to use substitutions in order to describe the language of the map.
-Of course, in most of the other cases, the approach is not so simple: we need to use different transformations before being able to find a good renormalisation, see Proposition \ref{prop-detail} for a complete study of one particular case.
+Of course, in most of the cases, the approach is not quite as simple: one needs to introduce several different transformations before being able to find a good renormalisation, see Propositions \ref{lien-dual} and \ref{prop-detail} for a complete study of one particular case.

-It is not so surprising that the techniques in this case (for a rational angle) and for the outer billiard map are similar.
-In both cases the maps are related to piecewise translations defined on cones of the plane.
-Moreover,the proof that every orbit of the outer billiard is bounded for a special sort of polygons is close to the proof that every orbit is repulsive in the non-surjective case for the piecewise rotation, see \cite{Beda.13} for a review on outer billiard.
-Finally we can mention the work of Akiyama on some arithmetic problem which was solved by a dynamical method.
-In this work, he introduces a piecewise isometry close to the one studied here, see \cite{Akiya.08, Akiya.13}.
-The method is however different, since he obtains a result for any angle, but the description he gives is less precise.

 {\em This work has been supported by the Agence Nationale de la Recherche -- ANR-10-JCJC 01010.}